lmco/lm-mit-momentum22/README.md

 # Getting Started <!-- omit in toc -->

-This readme will walk you through getting your environment set up with the required software and running your first missions
+This readme will walk you through getting your environment set up with the required software and running your first missions.

 If you are viewing this file offline, the most up to date version of these instructions is located in the [project GitHub](https://github.com/lmco/lm-mit-momentum22).